Significant Accounting Policies

 Explicit price concessions are recorded for the difference between our standard rates and the contracted rates to be realized from patients, third-party payors and others for services provided.

 Implicit price concessions are recorded for self-pay, uninsured patients and other payors by major payor class based on historical collection experience and current economic conditions, representing the difference between amounts billed and amounts expected to be collected.
 The Company assesses the ability to collect for the healthcare services provided at the time of patient admission based on the verification of the patient's insurance coverage under Medicare, Medicaid, and other commercial or managed care insurance programs.

 Amounts due from third-party payors, primarily commercial health insurers and government programs (Medicare and Medicaid), include variable consideration for retroactive revenue adjustments due to settlements of audits and reviews.
 The Company has determined estimates for price concessions related to regulatory reviews based on historical experience and success rates in the claim appeals and adjudication process.
 Revenue is recorded at amounts estimated to be realizable for services provided.

-The following table sets forth the percentage of net service revenue earned by category of payor for the three months ended March 31, 2022 and 2021:
+The following table sets forth the percentage of net service revenue earned by category of payor for the three and nine months ended September 30, 2021 and 2020:

-The following describes the payment models in effect during the three months ended March 31, 2022.
-Such payment models have been subject to temporary adjustments made by CMS in response to COVID-19 pandemic as described elsewhere in this Quarterly Report on Form 10-Q. The 2% sequestration reduction adjustment was suspended for patient claims with dates of service through March 31, 2022.
-Medicare patient claims with dates of service between April 1 through June 30, 2022 will have a 1% sequestration adjustment and Medicare patient claims with dates of service beginning July 1, 2022 will have a 2% sequestration adjustment.
+The following describes the payment models in effect during the nine months ended September 30, 2021.
+Such payment models have been subject to temporary adjustments made by CMS in response to COVID-19 pandemic as described elsewhere in this Quarterly Report on Form 10-Q. The 2% sequestration reduction adjustment was suspended for patient claims with dates of service that began May 1, 2020 through December 31, 2021.

 Home Health Services